Elvis-crypto/GROMACS-KE-Analysis-App/readme.md

 - István Lőrincz

-Feel free to reach out for any questions or collaboration!
+Feel free to reach out for any questions or collaboration to lorizoli@gmail.com !